Updated: June 6, 2017

 - Best Neighborhood for Sightseeing: Midtown

 While there’s much to see everywhere in the city, the most sights in one neighborhood by far are those clustered in Midtown, the heart of New York shopping and theater and home to some of its most iconic buildings.
-Lower Manhattan is also now a mecca for sightseers and the view from the One World Observatory atop 1 World Trade Center rivals the Empire State Building for drama.
+Alternatively, Lower Manhattan is becoming a mecca for sightseers and the view from the One World Observatory atop 1 World Trade Center rivals the Empire State Building for drama.

 - Best Neighborhood for Nightlife: Meatpacking District